This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium mixing bowl, whisk the melted butter and brown sugar together until smooth and fully combined.
+- In a medium bowl, whisk together melted butter and brown sugar until smooth.
+Add the egg and vanilla; whisk until fully combined.

-- In a separate small bowl, stir together the flour, baking powder, and salt.
-Gradually add this dry mixture to the wet ingredients, stirring just until combined.
+- In a small bowl, mix flour, baking powder, and salt.
+Stir into the wet mixture just until combined.

-- Gently fold in the chocolate chips and chopped walnuts.
+- Fold in chocolate chips and chopped walnuts.

-- Run a knife along the edges of the dish to loosen the blondies, then carefully cut them into 4 squares.
-Enjoy warm or let them cool completely before serving!
+- Let cool for 20 minutes.
+Run a knife along the edges to loosen, then cut into 4 squares.
+Serve warm or let cool completely.

 Notes

-- Melt the Butter First: Allow the melted butter to cool slightly before mixing it with the other ingredients.
+- Cool the Butter: Let the melted butter cool slightly before mixing to prevent scrambling the egg.

-- Thoroughly Mix Dry Ingredients: Combine the flour, baking powder, and salt well before adding them to the wet ingredients.
-This ensures the leavening agent is evenly distributed.
+- Evenly Mix Dry Ingredients: Stir the flour, baking powder, and salt together first to evenly distribute the leavening.

 Nutrition